 There are different ways to think about the contingency debate, starting with Soler’s distinction between the objects and strength of contingency claims—the ‘what’ and ‘how-much’ questions, as she dubs them.
-Various things can be judged contingent, and the book offers many, many potential objects, including, but not limited to, particular concepts, theories, results, methods, experimental techniques, ontologies, disciplinary norms and structures, aims of enquiry, and wider social and material cultures (8).
+Various things can be judged contingent, and the book offers many, many potential objects, including, but not limited to, particular concepts, theories, results, methods, experimental techniques, ontologies, disciplinary norms and structures, aims of enquiry, and wider social and material cultures (p.8).

 The diversity of objects that can be subjects of contingency claims has three important implications.
 First, one needs different sorts of arguments for claims about the contingency of different sorts of objects—or, put another way, contingentist arguments will be more compelling, if more difficult to make, the more specifically they define their objects.
 Second, one can be contingentist about certain objects but inevitabilist about others.
 A contingentist might think that the end results of scientific enquiry are inevitable, but the particular paths by which one reaches them are highly contingent.
-(Incidentally, this is a use of geographical metaphors in the contingency debate: it would be interesting to see further work on how different metaphors can affect the ways that we can think about the contingency of science – following the lead of Trizio 2008, section 1.
-After all, the ways that we do and can think about contingency might, themselves, be contingent in ways that could have non-trivial affects upon our philosophising).
-Third, the degree of contingency or inevitability of a given object can be diachronically variable, such that the contingency or inevitability of an object can fluctuate over time.
-As James T. Cushing argued in an important early book on contingency in the history of physics, the entrenchment of that Copenhagen interpretation of quantum mechanics was not inevitable, given its empirical equivalence with David Bohm’s alternative.
-But a complex series of contingent events – documented with skill by Cushing – eventually led to the hegemony of the Copenhagen interpretation (see Cushing 1994 and Pessoa 2001).
+(Incidentally, this is a use of geographical metaphors in the contingency debate: it would be interesting to see further work on how different metaphors can affect the ways that we can think about the contingency of science – following the lead of Trizio 2008, §1.
+After all, the ways that we do and can think about contingency might, themselves, be contingent in ways that could have non-trivial affects upon our philosophising.)

+A third implication is that the degree of contingency or inevitability of a given object can be diachronically variable.
+The contingency or inevitability of an object can and often fluctuate over time in response to changing material, social, and epistemic conditions.
+As James T. Cushing (1994) argued in an important early book on contingency in the history of physics, the entrenchment of that Copenhagen interpretation of quantum mechanics was not inevitable, given its empirical equivalence with David Bohm’s alternative.
+But a complex series of contingent events – documented with skill by Cushing – eventually led to the hegemony of the Copenhagen interpretation (see Pessoa 2001).